instaclustr/instacollector/kafka/README.md

 Note:
 * This won't work on versions before kafka 2
 * User is requested to change the path values in `node_collector.sh` before running any of the scripts, as by default the script uses `Kafka configuration file locations`, `data directory location`, and other setting locations as per **Apache Kafka** default setup.
-* The term "VM" in environment of script `cluster_collector.sh` means if running in kernel.

 # Design info:
 There are two scripts used in instacollector tool for Kafka.